EEEManchester/drone_build_tutorial/4_Experiment_ROS_Communication_Pi_BaseStation.md

 3. We are now in the server as the user drone1, as you can see a new user name and a new machine name in the terminal.

-4. It is not surpised that we dont want to type ip address every time.
-Since we know the ip address of the Raspberry Pi wont change, it is nature to think can we type something meaningful as long as my machine can understhand my input and link that to the correct ip address.
+4. It is not surprised that we dont want to type ip address every time.
+Since we know the ip address of the Raspberry Pi wont change, it is nature to think can we type something meaningful as long as my machine can understand my input and link that to the correct ip address.

     Here, we can modify /etc/hosts to enable our machine to do that.